dotnet-ad/Mvvmicro/README.md

 ## Why ?

-I decided to created this small framework because other alternatives offer often to much for me and include unused or duplicate parts (IoC, ...), or I find their navigation model not enough flexible.
-It's also a good starting point to learn MVVM for students.
+I decided to create this small framework because other alternatives offer often too much stuff for me and include unused or duplicated parts (IoC, ...).
+I also often find their navigation model to be not enough flexible.
+Finally, it's also a good starting point to learn MVVM to students.
 That's why this framework includes only the minimal bits I need for the majority of my developments.

 ## Contributions